chef/chef-web-docs/content/errors.md

 2. Make sure to use the same `node_name` as the initial Chef Infra Client run.

     This can happen for a number of reasons.
-For example, if the client.rb file does not specify the correct node name and the system's hostname has changed.
+For example, if the client.rb file doesn't specify the correct node name and the system's hostname has changed.

     Running `chef-client -l debug` will identify the node name being